 If you need to persistently store data on your elastic container instances, you can attach cloud disks and mount Apsara File Storage NAS (NAS) file systems to your elastic container instances.
 You are charged for the storage resources that you use.

-By default, all billable resources, including elastic container instances, image caches, and temporary storage space in Elastic Container Instance are billed on a pay-as-you-go basis.
+By default, all billable resources, including elastic container instances, image caches, data caches, and temporary storage space in Elastic Container Instance are billed on a pay-as-you-go basis.

 You can also use other billing methods to save costs.
 The following are some examples:

 If you use elastic container instances, you can use savings plans, reserved instances, and preemptible instances to save costs.

 You can use Object Storage Service (OSS) storage plans and Storage Capacity Unit (SCU) plans to offset prices of snapshots.

 The following part describes the pay-as-you-go billing rules:

 Billing cycle: The billing cycle is 1 second.
 You are charged for resources in 1-second increments.
 The price per second for each type of resource is equal to its hourly price divided by 3,600.